BURUNDI: Sambolera - Khadja Nin

-What Nin did both in this song as well as throughout the rest of Sambolera is rely on her powerful and somewhat unique vocal talent.
+However, what Nin did both in this song as well as throughout the rest of Sambolera is rely on her powerful and somewhat unique vocal talent.
 Nin’s voice is simultaneously sensual and uplifting.
 When I describe it as sensual, I do not mean that she has a cabaret-esque voice of seduction, but rather the capacity to carry a note in which it does more than just land softly on the ears.
 This is most pronounced on my favourite track Mwana Wa Mama.
 This is one of the softer songs on the record alongside Mama Lusiya, Rosy and Bwana C., of which the final two particularly stand out for the inclusion of wonderful saxophone playing that helps gives what is broadly a pop album a smooth jazzy layer.

-However, although much of the production of this album perhaps does not give Nin’s voice the centre-stage that it deserves, that does not matter so much.
+Although much of the production of this album perhaps does not give Nin’s voice the centre-stage that it deserves, that does not matter so much.
 This is because, while there is some really great instrumentation on tracks like Save Us with a funky organ, phenomenal percussion on Sous Le Charme, or a mandolin that creates a rumba-like beat on N’Barik Fall, none of it completely overpowers or overshadow her voice, but rather it adds an extra layer of enjoyment to the album.
-Whilst it is difficult to be fully complimentary of a compilation album, it must be said that it does flow nicely combining a selection of higher energy pop tracks with touches of afrobeat, new wave and jazz.
+Whilst it is difficult to be fully complimentary or critical of a compilation album, it must be said that it does flow nicely combining a selection of higher energy pop tracks with touches of afrobeat, new wave and jazz.
 Though it has its faults, kudos has to go to Nin for succeeding to successfully cover the greatest musician of all time in my opinion, whilst also showing off her own immense vocal aptitude on a fun album that can be enjoyed either as background music or on a more active listen.